 Like virtually any fantasy setting worth its salt Chronicles of Ahmerth takes place in a much diminished age, littered with the remnants of greater civilisations now long dead.
 The Ancients are the CoA equivalent of Netheril, Blackmoor or the Suel/Baklunish.

-The Ancients, the ancestors of all mankind, ruled a techno/magical empire in distant antiquity and eventually dissapeared or perished, for reasons unknown.
+The Ancients, the ancestors of all mankind, ruled a techno/magical empire in distant antiquity and eventually disappeared or perished, for reasons unknown.
 The ruins of their civilization litter the world and therefore dungeons with magical shit.
-They are responsible for creating Lailons, places of magical power that have all sorts of purposes from summong, healing to the creation of magical items.
+They are responsible for creating Lailons, places of magical power that have all sorts of purposes from summoning, healing to the creation of magical items.
 The Tekla are magical items of ancient origin with powers somewhere between an artifact and a normal magical item.
 As a last fuck you to humanity, they are also responsible for the creation of the Warmachten, living warmachines that turned on their creators and still haunt the world today.

 The Ancients still affect the world today not merely by their tools but two organizations.
 The Hestrons are a secret (thought fictional) organization that watches over and protects Lailons and recovers relics, keeping them safe and the Outriders were the first descendants of the Ancients, who rose up after they fell, well trained in the ways of war and magic, who served as a sort of Jedi Knights to the world of Ahmerth for a very long time.
-The Outriders dissapeared long ago and many prophecies surround their return (many organizations claiming to be the Outriders have used the name to their own purposes, and all of them met with hideous ends).
+The Outriders disappeared long ago and many prophecies surround their return (many organizations claiming to be the Outriders have used the name to their own purposes, and all of them met with hideous ends).
 Total length of the Ancients section?
 Two pages.
 Well done.

 Magic, both clerical and wizardly, is genetic in CoA.
 Since only about 1 in 10.000 is born with the right genes, that means wizardly orders and temples alike generally scramble to find and recruit any Latents they come across.
 Spellcasting orders are very much the norm in CoA, in fact, the game does have its fair share of city-wide or even world-spanning organizations, a decision I do not necessarily like.

-The game points out that the rules for casting and memorizing spells do not change and this is mostly flavour text, though there is the possibility of discovering you are a ‘latent’ and thus granting you a single, very unpredictable spell-like ability per day.
+The game points out that the rules for casting and memorizing spells do not change and this is mostly flavor text, though there is the possibility of discovering you are a ‘latent’ and thus granting you a single, very unpredictable spell-like ability per day.
 Because of the offences of wizards in the past, the ratio of wizards to clerics is very skewed.

-The section on magic further discusses a sample means of detecting Latents (the method is quite invasive and rather then a simple detect magic spell, a fairly expensive elixer is needed) and Arcane Bleed, an entirely fluff-description of the process by which items wielded by latents for a very long time can become permanently enchanted.
+The section on magic further discusses a sample means of detecting Latents (the method is quite invasive and rather then a simple detect magic spell, a fairly expensive elixir is needed) and Arcane Bleed, an entirely fluff-description of the process by which items wielded by latents for a very long time can become permanently enchanted.
 It adds no new mechanics but it does give the GM inspiration and the way the personality of the Latent and the manner of his death/life affects the item is interesting.

 CoA notes that adventuring on Ahmerth is a time-honoured profession and Adventurers are generally welcomed and regarded as heroes by the common folk.
 I like that, an attempt to incorporate adventurers into the setting, that’s good.
 What I am less enthusiastic about is the existence of four Adventuring Guilds spread across the land, that all adventurers are expected to join and donate 10% of their shit too.
 FUCK YOU!
 DIE NAMELESS.
 ONE OF THE CHARMS OF PLAYING AN ADVENTURER IS THE INDEPENDENCE, YOU ARE A RENEGADE, AN ENTREPENEUR WITH A SWORD FUCK THIS CORPORATE INDENTURE GUILD BULLSHIT.
 In exchange for your membership you can generally count on clean inns, free access to libraries, barracks food for the poorest of adventurers and so on.
 Arguably the worst element of the setting.